Core Indicators Library

 Aggregation

-Enables results aggregation across programmes and countries, helping to communicate the Grants' overall impact and achievements.
+Enables results aggregation across programmes and countries, helping to communicate the Grants' overall results.

 Key Features of the Library